edmistond/davidedmiston.com/source/_posts/Flattening-a-List.md

       // + expected - actual
 ```

-So yeah, that didn't quite work; the recursive function worked perfectly, but since it returned its results all at once.
+So yeah, that didn't quite work; the recursive function worked perfectly, but it returned its results all at once.
 I anticipated this and added a bit of `console.log`ing; you can see we got back an array that got pushed into the results array as a single element, and puts us right back around where we started.

 So... how do we attack this?
 Since we're already using Ramda, we could just use the `concat` method for this: